cris-scheib/multilayer-perceptron/README.md

  - Stochastic Gradient Descent to optimize weights with the mean square error (MSE) function
- - Kahn's algorithm to sort the nodes to topological order The dataset used on the project was from the [Mnist](http://yann.lecun.com/exdb/mnist/) The project was based on the tensorflow structure, with model and the dense layer.=
+ - Kahn's algorithm to sort the nodes to topological order The dataset used on the project was from the [Mnist](http://yann.lecun.com/exdb/mnist/) The project was based on the [Tensorflow Framework](https://www.tensorflow.org/) structure, with model and the dense layer